magadjiya/AirBnB_clone/README.md

 Description of the Command Interpreter/Console:
 ----------------------------------------------

+An administrative tool used for creating/managing the data models in this project.

 The command interpreter exists for the following reasons:
 -   Create the data model
 -   Manage (create, update, destroy, etc) objects